SEMrush and Moz are the two biggest juggernauts when it comes to premium SEO tools.

 Now let’s take a look at its pricing.

-Next is their Guru plan priced at $199.95/month where you will get all the Pro features paired with a dedicated content marketing platform, branded reports, and historical data.
-This is more suited for marketing agencies or SEO professionals.
+Next is their Guru plan priced at $229.95/month where you will get all the Pro features paired with a dedicated content marketing platform, branded reports, and historical data.
+This is more suited for marketing agencies, startup consultants, or SEO professionals.

-And finally, we have their top-tier Business plan at $399.95/month dedicated towards large scale agencies and eCommerce projects which has an extensive online presence.
+And finally, we have their top-tier Business plan at $449.95/month dedicated towards large-scale agencies and eCommerce projects which has an extensive online presence.